LATEST FEED-IN TARIFF NEWS

 |

-It is common for installations to come close to but not more than the 4kWp limit to take advantage of the higher rate.
-For example, a 4kWp system will earn more money than a 4.1kWp system.
+It is common for installations to come close to but not more than the upper limits to take advantage of the higher rates.
 If you are not sure how much space is available on your roof, each kWp takes up roughly 8m2 which is about the size of two family saloon cars.
 Some example installations are shown in the images below:

 Based on the system size entered, the calculator will estimate the space required to locate the solar panels.